WARNING: Per wiki policy, Spoilers Off applies to Tear Jerker pages. All spoilers will be unmarked.

 - Nick's childhood is dreadful:

-- He is expected to be sneaky, cunning and dishonest ever since he was a child solely because he's a fox.
+- He was expected to be sneaky, cunning and dishonest ever since he was a child solely because he's a fox.
 It's made clear in a flashback where his poor mother saved up enough money to get him a Junior Ranger Scout uniform of his own in order to chase his dream of becoming the first predator who joined the Junior Ranger Scouts.
 He ends up being bullied and forced into a muzzle by his peers made up entirely of prey animals.

 - What's worse is the parallels between Judy's and Nick's backgrounds.
 They had the same dream of becoming what they wished to despite the hardship of their species.
 Judy was able to achieve it thanks to the support of her family even though they didn't believe in her.
 Nick's mother, on the other hand, believed in her son's dreams and ideals but barely had enough money to get him a simple uniform.
 She couldn't give him the support he needed as much as she wanted to.